Social Work Details

 - Document at least 20 hours of voluntary or paid experience involving services to people;

 - Complete a written self-analysis of aptitude to become a social work professional detailing life circumstances which led them to pursue this career.

 - Provide three letters of reference from individuals qualified to assess applicant’s aptitude to pursue social work as a profession.

 - Interview with social work admissions committee to discuss application and readiness to enter the program.
-This committee is made up of the program director, a social work student, and a faculty representative of the applicant’s choice.
+This committee is made up of the program director, department chair, and field coordinator.
 The committee will review each student’s application and makes recommendations to the social work faculty.
 The full-time social work faculty will assess the application and notification is given to the applicant of decision concerning acceptance.

 STANDARDS FOR CONTINUANCE AND GRADUATION

 In order to remain in the program and be certified to graduate with a social work degree, students must: